zuozhenggh/learning-library/analytics-library/redbull/oac-provisioning/oac-provisioning.md

    ![Federated user](images/oac_profile_federated.png)

-3. Don't you see **oracleidentitycloudservice/** before your email?
-Then, you need to Sign out and log in as a federated user, following these steps.
+3. If you don't you see **oracleidentitycloudservice/** before your email, then you need to Sign out and log in as a federated user, following these steps.

 4. Go to <a href="https://cloud.oracle.com" target="\_blank">cloud.oracle.com</a>, type your **Cloud Account Name** and click **Next**.